Parts of a Saddle – Do you know the pommel from your cantle?

 Stirrup bars

-Stirrups bars are normally attached to, or sometimes built into the tree and can be of differing length.
-Dressage saddles usually have a longer bar so that the stirrup leather can hang further back, allowing the rider to sit in the classical position.
-On the other hand jumping saddles have shorter bars so the rider’s leg can sit more forward.
+Stirrup bars are normally attached to the tree of the saddle and can be of differing lengths.
+Dressage saddles usually have a longer bar, so the stirrup leather can hang further back, allowing the rider to sit in the classical position.
+On the other hand, jumping saddles have shorter bars so the rider’s leg can sit more forward.

 The seat